Kiki2585/wdlm_auto_python_scripts/README.md

 # wdlm_auto_python_scripts
 This is built for Windows
 I was bored of opening 4 clients and logging into it.
-So, I made a script for me.
+So, I made scripts for me.
+1. "auto_login_wdlm.py"
    It also renames your window according to the name you provide in "account_names.txt"
+2. "auto_produce.py"
+   just a template for automating any bullk manufacture.

-How Does it work: ( Script assumes your password is the same for all accounts and omits the password input.
+# How Does it work:
+( Script assumes your password is the same for all accounts and omits the password input.
 Can be added soon if needed. )

-1. Put your wdlm's .exe file in the filepath
+1. Put your wdlm's .exe file in the filepath of "auto_login_wdlm.py"
 2. Rename "account_names_example.txt" to "account_names.txt"and put your info into "account_names.txt" with the following format:

   window_name_you_wanna_have account_name